 INTRODUCTION

-Exercise plays a crucial role in keeping your heart strong.
+Physical activity plays a crucial role in keeping your heart strong.
 When you move your body, your heart pumps more blood, improving blood circulation and reducing strain on the arteries.
 This helps lower blood pressure, decrease cholesterol levels and prevent plaque buildup.
 Physical activity also reduces inflammation, which is a major contributor to heart disease.
-In addition, it helps regulate blood sugar levels, reducing the risk of diabetes—a condition that can harm heart health.
-Regular movement doesn’t just benefit your heart; it also boosts your mood, energy levels and overall quality of life.
+In addition, it helps regulate blood sugar levels, reducing the risk of diabetes, a condition that can harm heart health.
+Regular movement doesn’t just benefit your heart.
+It also boosts your mood, energy levels and overall quality of life.

-A combination of different types of exercise ensures comprehensive heart health benefits.
+A combination of different types of activities ensures comprehensive heart health benefits.
 The best workouts for cardiovascular fitness include:

-- Aerobic Exercises: Activities like walking, jogging, swimming or cycling improve blood circulation, endurance and heart strength.
+- Aerobic Activities: Activities like walking, jogging, swimming or cycling improve blood circulation, endurance and heart strength.

 - Strength Training: Lifting weights or using resistance bands helps reduce fat, build muscle and improve metabolism, all of which support heart health.

-- Flexibility And Balance: Yoga and stretching exercises enhance mobility, reduce stress and support overall fitness, which benefits heart health indirectly.
+- Flexibility and Balance: Yoga and stretching enhance mobility, reduce stress and support overall health, which indirectly benefits heart health.

-A mix of these exercises in your weekly routine ensures your heart functions at its best.
+A mix of these activities in your weekly routine ensures your heart functions at its best.
 Boost your heart health with regular physical activity.

-The amount of exercise you need depends on your fitness level and overall health and wellbeing goals.
-Experts recommend at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous activity per week.
+The amount of activity you need depends on your athletic level and overall health and wellbeing goals.
+Experts recommend at least 150 minutes of moderate-intensity aerobic activities or 75 minutes of vigorous activity per week.
 This translates to about 30 minutes of brisk walking five days a week.
 If you prefer high-intensity workouts, such as running or HIIT (high-intensity interval training), a shorter duration is sufficient.
 Strength training twice a week is also essential for maintaining muscle mass and improving cardiovascular endurance.
 Even small movements throughout the day, such as taking the stairs or stretching, contribute to a healthier heart.

 High blood pressure is a significant risk factor for heart disease.
-Fortunately, exercise helps manage it naturally.
+Fortunately, physical activities help manage it naturally.
 When you engage in regular physical activity, your heart becomes more efficient at pumping blood, reducing pressure on your arteries.
 This lowers blood pressure over time.
-Additionally, exercise improves blood circulation, helping blood vessels stay flexible and reducing the risk of hypertension.
-A combination of cardio and strength training provides the best results in keeping blood pressure in check.
+Additionally, physical activities improve blood circulation, helping blood vessels stay flexible and reducing the risk of hypertension.
+A combination of cardiovascular and strength training provides the best results in keeping blood pressure in check.

 IMPACT ON CHOLESTEROL AND WEIGHT

-Exercise plays a significant role in managing cholesterol and maintaining a healthy weight.
+Physical activity plays a significant role in managing cholesterol and maintaining a healthy weight.
 It increases levels of HDL (high-density lipoprotein), known as good cholesterol, while decreasing LDL (low-density lipoprotein), known as bad cholesterol and triglycerides.
 Additionally, regular movement helps burn calories, build lean muscle and boost metabolism, making it easier to maintain a healthy weight.
 Excess weight, especially around the abdomen, increases the risk of high blood pressure, diabetes and heart disease.
-Even a small weight loss of 5-10% of your body weight can lead to significant improvements in heart health, so boost your heart health with physical activity.
+Even a small weight loss of 5 to 10% of your body weight can lead to significant improvements in heart health, so boost your heart health with physical activity.

 Stress is often overlooked as a heart health risk, but chronic stress can contribute to high blood pressure, inflammation and heart disease.
 Physical activity is a natural stress reliever.
-When you exercise, your body releases endorphins—hormones that improve mood and reduce anxiety.
+When you work out, your body releases endorphins, hormones that improve mood and reduce anxiety.
 Activities like yoga, walking in nature or even dancing can lower cortisol (the stress hormone) and improve overall mental wellbeing.
-A healthier mind leads to better heart health, creating a cycle of health and wellbeing that benefits your entire body.
+A healthier mind leads to improved heart health, creating a cycle of health and wellbeing that benefits your entire body.

 Many individuals struggle with staying active due to a busy lifestyle, lack of motivation or health concerns.
 However, small changes can make a big difference.

-- Find An Activity You Enjoy: Exercise doesn’t have to be boring—try dancing, hiking or playing a sport.
+- Find an Activity You Enjoy: Activity doesn’t have to be boring, try dancing, hiking or playing a sport.

 - Make Movement A Habit: Schedule workouts like any other important task to ensure consistency.